-Adrenal fatigue is a collection of physical signs and symptoms that are the result of inadequate levels of adrenal hormones from too much adrenal stress.
-It is often caused by intense or prolonged stress or serious illness.
-It occurs when the adrenal glands can no longer produce adequate levels of the ‘stress’ hormones it typically manufactures.
+Adrenal fatigue is a collection of physical signs and symptoms that are the result of inadequate levels of adrenal hormones.
+Typically this condition results from excessive stress on the adrenal glands, and can also be caused by intense or prolonged mental, emotional, or physical stress or serious illness.
+It occurs when the adrenal glands can no longer produce adequate levels of the hormones it typically manufactures in response to stressors.

 Many people are affected by this condition; however it is grossly under recognized, especially in conventional medicine.
 It can be difficult to diagnose adrenal fatigue syndrome using conventional lab tests; however a trained practitioner looking for the right signs and symptoms can help establish a diagnosis.